 Always excited about sharing the next story, Wendy’s background includes reporting for several papers in the Star Newspaper Group of Texas and self-owned, teaching and grant writing at Texas A&M University-Corpus Christi, and freelance writing and ghostwriting.
-She has a Master’s degree in English with distinction in literature, business/technical writing and rhetoric.
-Wendy’s special talent is telling a complicated story simply, a talent she uses to create intriguing manuscripts, help others discover their authentic voice and share their ideas with the world.
+She has a master’s degree in English with distinction in literature, business/technical writing, and rhetoric.
+Wendy’s special talent is telling a complicated story simply, a talent she uses to create intriguing manuscripts, help others discover their authentic voice, and share their ideas with the world.

 Christy is a designer working out of sunny southern California.
 She studied visual communication at the University of California Davis where she grew to love typography and information design.
 After graduating, Christy began freelancing, creating white papers and PDF downloads for small educational blogs and test prep companies.
 She didn’t exactly know what she wanted to do as a professional designer; Christy just wanted to help people get their information across in a clear and friendly way.
 In 2014, she began working with RTC who shared her passion for helping people do good work.
-Since then Christy has designed several book interiors and book covers, drawn at RTC’s many wall art installations, and really any creative work that’s thrown her way!
+Since then Christy has designed book interiors and book covers, drawn at RTC’s many wall art installations, and really any creative work that’s thrown her way!
 Outside of RTC, you may see her drawing, creating paper crafts, playing some relaxing video games, or exploring a new hobby like mapmaking.

 Analee has been drawing cartoon characters since the age of five, painting since the age of seven, and taking pictures ever since she got a hot pink camera at the age of ten.
 Whether she’s traveling, watching documentaries, playing with her puppy (Van Gogh), attending concerts, or trying out a new recipe, she is always seeking creative ways to document life.

-With a background in English language and literature, Adam’s been playing with—and polishing—words for over twenty years.
-After graduate degrees and ten years teaching introductory English, he started working as a freelance writer and editor full time, partnering with multiple educational companies to help produce dozens of fun and informative English language textbooks and study guides.
+With a background in English language and literature, Adam’s been playing with—and polishing—words for over 20 years.
+After graduate degrees and 10 years teaching introductory English, he started working as a freelance writer and editor full time, partnering with multiple educational companies to help produce dozens of fun and informative English language textbooks and study guides.
 He’s even edited educational stickers (yes, that’s a thing).
 Since fall 2015, Adam has worked with several clients, including Teacher’s Discovery, Pearson Canada, and nSightWorks.

 RTC—a storytelling company, don’t you know?—seemed like an obvious choice for a book-hungry writer and editor.
-And since 2016, Adam has had the opportunity to work with RTC editorial staff and their clients on over twenty fiction and nonfiction books, contributing his editorial eye to check for grammar, spelling, and punctuation (don’t forget the Oxford!).
+And since 2016, Adam has had the opportunity to work with RTC editorial staff and their clients on over 20 fiction and nonfiction books, contributing his editorial eye to check for grammar, spelling, and punctuation (don’t forget the Oxford!).

 He lives in beautiful (though construction-addled) Montreal.